quidphp/core/README.md

 - [leafo/scssphp](https://github.com/leafo/scssphp)

 ## Testing
-**quidphp\core** testsuite can be run by creating a new [quidphp/project](https://github.com/quidphp/project).
+**quidphp/core** testsuite can be run by creating a new [quidphp/project](https://github.com/quidphp/project).
 All tests and assertions are part of the [quidphp/test](https://github.com/quidphp/test) repository.

 ## Comment
-**quidphp\core** code is commented and all methods are explained.
+**quidphp/core** code is commented and all methods are explained.
 However, the method and property comments are currently written in French.

 ## Convention
-**quidphp\core** is built on the following conventions:
+**quidphp/core** is built on the following conventions:
 - *Traits*: Traits filenames start with an underscore (_).
 - *Coding*: No curly braces are used in a IF statement if the condition can be resolved in only one statement.
 - *Type*: Files, function arguments and return types are strict typed.
 - *Config*: A special $config static property exists in all classes.
 This property gets recursively merged with the parents' property on initialization.

 ## Overview
-**quidphp\core** contains 263 classes and traits.
+**quidphp/core** contains 263 classes and traits.
 Here is an overview:
 - [App](src/App)
     - [Error](src/App/Error.php)
     - [Home](src/App/Home.php)